auri-gabriel/i3-Learning-Resources/i3-Window-Manager-Reference-Card.md

 Copyright © 2012, Michael Stapelberg
 All rights reserved
-Designed by Zeus Panchenko, updated by Moritz Bandemer, updated by Sander De la Marche
+Designed by Zeus Panchenko, updated by Moritz Bandemer, updated by Sander De la Marche, Modified by Auri Gabriel

 Permission is granted to copy, distribute and/or modify this document provided the copyright notice and this permission notice are preserved on all copies.